-Editor & Researcher
+Editor & Researcher · @lushcompare on X

 Every data point has a source: the official Lovense product page, a published independent review, or community measurements discussed across multiple threads.
 Where sources disagree, I flag the discrepancy and explain which I weighted and why.